Marianne McKenna: Projects and contributions

 McKenna also developed and implemented the professional practice course at the University of Toronto’s John H. Daniels Faculty of Architecture, Landscape and Design.
-In the fall of 2016, she was the Lord Norman R. Foster Visiting Professor at Yale University and she currently serves on the Advisory Board for The McEwen School of Architecture at Laurentian University.
-In June 2017, Marianne received her Honorary Doctorate of Laws (honoris causa) degree from Laurentian University.
+In the fall of 2016, she was the Lord Norman R. Foster Visiting Professor at Yale University.
+She previously served on the advisory board for the McEwen School of Architecture at Laurentian University, which awarded McKenna an Honorary Doctorate of Laws (honoris causa) degree in June 2017.
+In 2025, she served on the design jury for the Holcim Foundation Awards.